arcctgx/ARver/doc/research/data_track.md

 ### Analysis

-Let's examine CDDB disc IDs first, as they are easiest to understand.
-The format of CDDB disc ID is `XXSSSSTT` where `XX` is a checksum, `SSSS` is the total number of seconds on the disc, and `TT` is the number of tracks on CD, all in hexadecimal.
-Let's break these two CDDB disc IDs down:
+Let's examine FreeDB disc IDs first, as they are easiest to understand.
+The format of FreeDB disc ID is `XXSSSSTT` where `XX` is a checksum, `SSSS` is the total number of seconds on the disc, and `TT` is the number of tracks on CD, all in hexadecimal.
+Let's break these two FreeDB disc IDs down:

 ```text
      XX SSSS TT